struckma/obiba-docker/README.md

 * [obiba/onyx-demo](https://hub.docker.com/repository/docker/obiba/onyx-demo)

 ## Usage
-Please take a look to the Makefile that define some basic command to manage the Obiba docker containers, enter `make -help` for more informations
+Please take a look at the Makefile that defines some basic commands to manage the Obiba docker containers, run `make help` for more information.

 ## Volumes location
 The volumes are stored in these folders (or in the case of drupal, managed by docker) :